krzysztoffiok/twitter_sentiment/README.md

 # Analysis of Twitter sentiment with various Language Models on narrow-scope data
-This repository contains data, code and results for fine-grained sentiment analysis of tweets sent to @USNavy account.
+This repository contains data, code and results for fine-grained sentiment analysis.
 The paper describing this research is in preparation.

 *"Analysis of sentiment in tweets: comparison of model performance and explainability of predictions"*